Frequently Asked Questions about College Essay Writing

 Q: Once the initial program is completed, is there an advanced program that can be chosen?

 A: Yes.
-The creative writing program meets students at their individual level of writing.
-The teacher will individualize the lessons and provide additional lessons for advanced students to continue practicing the creative writing skills.
+The essay writing program meets students at their individual level of writing.
+The teacher will individualize the lessons and provide additional lessons for advanced students to continue practicing the essay writing skills.

-Q: How will the creative writing program and the college counseling intersect and work towards a common goal?
+Q: How will the essay writing program and the college counseling intersect and work towards a common goal?

 Q: Can families buy individual hours?

-A: No. Creative writing is a curriculum, which we offer as a package.
+A: No. Essay writing is a curriculum, which we offer as a package.

-Q: When is a good time to start a creative writing program?
+Q: When is a good time to start an essay writing program?